 Reggie was a skilled orator, and enjoyed explaining things, as these posts do as well:

-An interesting list of dividend paying stocks, and lots of self-promotion too.
+It’s an interesting list of dividend-paying stocks and lots of self-promotion, too.

 Andre Dawson (worth every penny)

-When Andre Dawson decided he couldn’t continue his career on the concrete turf of Olympic Stadium in Montreal, no one would sign him (can anyone say calusion?) however, the Cubs finally signed him for a pittance and he flourished in the friendly ivy-lined grass turfed confines of Wrigley Field (even if Harry Carey kept calling him Andy Dawson).
-Dawson in my heart will always be an Expo, but I know why he left.
+When Andre Dawson decided he couldn’t continue his career on the concrete turf of Olympic Stadium in Montreal, no one would sign him (can anyone say collusion?) however, the Cubs finally signed him for a pittance and he flourished in the friendly ivy-lined grass turfed confines of Wrigley Field (even if Harry Carey kept calling him Andy Dawson).
+Dawson, in my heart, will always be an Expo, but I know why he left.

 Andre Dawson was an exceptional bargain and well worth the money, as these posts are worth the read: